torvalds/linux/Documentation/core-api/workqueue.rst

 Once started, the worker may or may not be allowed to move outside the scope depending on the ``affinity_strict`` setting of the scope.

-Workqueue currently supports the following five affinity scopes.
+Workqueue currently supports the following affinity scopes.

+``default``
+  Use the scope in module parameter ``workqueue.default_affinity_scope`` which is always set to one of the scopes below.

 ``cpu``
   CPUs are not grouped.
 A work item issued on one CPU is processed by a